p-morris/p-morris.github.io/_pages/cv.md

 </div>

 <div>
-    <p class="intro">I love making apps that are testable, easy to maintain, and nice to use.</p>
+    <p class="intro">I love making apps that are testable, easy to build upon, and delightful to use.</p>
 </div>

 > {: .job-title}